zmister2016/MrDoc/README_ENG.md

     - It supports the function of document historical version to view and compare the differences between the historical version and the existing version, and restore a historical version to the current version;

 Update Record : [CHANGES.md](./CHANGES.md)

-## Dependent environment

-`Mrdoc` is developed on `Python 3.6` + `Django 2.2`, and tested well on Django 2.1, 2.2 and python 3.5, 3.6 and 3.7.
-Running mrdoc in other environments does not exclude unknown exceptions.

 ## Simple Installation Tutorial